invadergir/juce-double-precision-poc/README.md

 * Before the first run of the script, no calls to double-precision code can be made.
 For example, you can't populate the "`AudioBuffer<double>`" version of processBlock() until you generate the double code.
 (Something to keep in mind.)
 * After running the script, if you continue to develop, you will gather ever-more stale code in the double-precision dir, which will cause compile problems or logic issues.
 It was pretty clear that the code-generation method has a bit of a process penalty; while updating some of my code for performance testing, I noticed some discrepancies between the 'float' and 'double' versions of my code (when I forgot to update the other directory), and found myself developing a file-copy workaround instead of running the script every time.
 (The script is a major slowdown in development because you have to close and reopen the IDE and Juce.)
 Some possible workarounds:
     * One workaround would be to delete that dir again, and add #ifdefs around double code inside the AudioProcessor class.
 Once you have your code working again, run the script and disable the ifdef.
 Maybe the ifdef could be handled by the script as well.
     * Another workaround would be to add the script run as a pre-compilation step in the projucer file.
 (An option could be added to the script to only run the code-generation step to enable this.)
-This would only work in cases where you don't add any new files to the project, but this is a known limitation of Juce development.
-If you add files, you have to close your IDE and muck around in the Projucer.
+This would only work in cases where you don't add any new files to the project, but this is a known limitation of Juce development -- if you add files to the project, you have to close your IDE and muck around in the Projucer.
-        * (Side note: Using this script as a base, it would be easy to create a script to auto-add files to the projucer though.)
+        * (Side note: Using this python script as a starting point, it would be easy to create a script to auto-add files to the projucer.)
 * Shared audio-processing code in other modules or libraries will have to be handled carefully.
 It is likely they would need to be converted to use the same namespaces for audio processing, or at least wrapped with code that uses the SAMPLE_TYPE as the concrete floating point type.
 More discovery is needed here.

 ### Other Considerations

 * The parameters in the "`juce::AudioProcessorValueTreeState`" class are all "`float`" (single-precision) values.
 This means any controls you have on your effect/instrument won't have the same resolution as the processing code.
-This is probably not an issue, though; even assuming some human can hear the difference between 32-bit and 64-bit processed audio, there's no way their fingers can                           distinguish between it while turning a knob or moving a slider.  ;)  It may affect some very precise automation moves, but I can't believe this is much of an issue.
+This is probably not an issue, though; even assuming some human can hear the difference between 32-bit and 64-bit processed audio, there's no way their fingers can distinguish between it while turning a knob or moving a slider.  ;)  It may affect some extremely precise automation moves, but I can't believe this is much of an issue.
 * Since the editor class is typically separate from the processing code, any samples displayed in any view components will be only a singular precision.
-This is also probably not a huge issue.
+This is also probably not a big issue.

 ## Conclusion and Recommendations

 Overall, I feel the benefits to developer productivity and code maintainability outweigh the stated drawbacks for either method.
 However, since there is a not-insignificant development process hit to using the code-generation method, I recommend starting off a project by writing the double precision audio code with buffer copies to support lower precisions.
 Development can be done on a higher-performance computer (desktop or laptop) computer with little concern for the performance impact of the buffer copies.

-Then when main development wraps up and your app has been tested successfully on higher-performance hardware, if you plan to target mobile devices and top performance is a legitimate concern, you can remove your buffer-copying code and using the code-generation script to generate the "pure" single-precision code.
-(A slight modification to the script would be necessary to support this.)
+Then when main development wraps up and your app has been tested successfully on higher-performance hardware, if you plan to target mobile/ARM devices and the buffer-copying penalty exceeds your requirements, you can remove your buffer-copying code and using the code-generation script to generate the "pure" single-precision code.
+(A slight modification to the script would be necessary to support this, to swap the source and destination directories via a program argument.)

 By following this procedure, you can maximize the benefit and minimize the drawbacks of both techniques.
 It will speed up development by writing object-oriented code, sidestep the process issues on constrained devices while in the thick of development, but later in the project, provide better support for constrained devices using the same code - all the while still avoiding templating.

-For existing projects, if you have a large code base already with many Juce modules and libraries, you will need to have your build procedures and target envirments carefully considered before implementing either method.
+For existing projects, if you have a large code base already with many Juce modules and libraries, you will need to have your build procedures and target environments carefully considered before implementing either method.
 You would also need to balance the maintenance needs of existing templated software with the ease of use of the methods described here; it may or may not be a worthwhile investment.

+## Further Work

+TODO